wazuh/wazuh-documentation/source/user-manual/api/rbac/configuration.rst

 Assign roles to a user
 ----------------------
 Users can be assigned to one or more roles using the ``POST /security/users/{username}/roles`` endpoint.
-It is possible to add previously created user to an existing role by specifying the user name and the ID of the role.
+It is possible to add previously created users to an existing role by specifying the user name and the ID of the role.

 .. note::
     This endpoint has a parameter called **position** used to determine the order in which the different roles will be applied, as roles might have conflicting policies.
 For more information, check out the section :ref:`Priority of roles and policies <rbac_priority>`.